When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: Conclusion

 \section{Conclusion}

-In this paper, we conduct an empirical study on the integration of LLMs and UAVs to examine the current state of applications in academia and industry.
-First, by analyzing 74 papers and 56 open-source projects on GitHub, we summarize nine categories of LLM-supported tasks across four UAV workflows.
-Second, we quantify the distribution of these tasks in academic and industrial settings and perform a comparative analysis.
-The results reveal gaps between academia and industry in research focus, technical requirements, and integration modes of LLMs and UAVs.
+In this paper, we conduct an empirical study of LLM applications in UAVs to examine the current state of research and development.
+First, by analyzing 74 papers and 56 open-source GitHub projects, we summarize nine categories of LLM-supported tasks across four UAV workflows.
+Second, we quantify the distribution of these tasks in researchers' and developers' practices and perform a comparative analysis.
+The results reveal gaps between researchers and developers in research focus, technical requirements, and integration modes of LLMs and UAVs.
 We then administer an online survey and obtain 52 valid responses.
-We find that 59.6\% of practitioners have not yet attempted to use LLMs in real-world UAV projects.
-Their feedback indicates that current LLMs fall short of meeting the requirements of UAVs for accuracy, real-time performance, and reliability, and that the lack of technological maturity and practical feasibility in academic research further increases the complexity of engineering deployment.
-Finally, based on our findings, we highlight future challenges for UAV-LLM integration and offer recommendations for researchers and practitioners.
+We find that 59.6\% of developers have not yet attempted to use LLMs in real-world UAV projects.
+Their feedback indicates that current LLMs fall short of meeting the requirements of UAVs for accuracy, real-time performance, and reliability, and that the lack of technical maturity and practical feasibility in academic research further increases the complexity of engineering deployment.
+Finally, based on our findings, we highlight future challenges for the application of LLMs in UAVs and offer recommendations for researchers and developers.